Lost-Outpost/lost-legacy/README.md

 ### Community

 Support is offered in [The Lost Outpost](https://discord.gg/WF66mMu) server and in the [Issues](https://github.com/Lost-Outpost/lost-legacy/issues) section of the Lost Legacy GitHub.
-If you have any questions following the add-on's instructions or if you find a typo or any other mistake in the documentation, feel free to report in the Lost Outpost Discord server's support channel.
+If you have any questions following the instructions or if you find a typo or any other mistake in the documentation, feel free to report in the Lost Outpost Discord server's support channel.

 ### List Contents